UPI Transaction Charges

 Additional Costs of UPI Transactions: Surcharge and Interchange Fees Explained

 When UPI transactions are made through Payment Instrument Providers (PPIs) such as wallets, interchange fees are imposed.
 These fees are similar to the merchant discount rate applicable to credit cards and are charged to cover the processing, accepting, and authorizing transaction costs.
-However, customers do not have to pay the interchange fee for UPI payments made through PPIs for Peer to Peer (P2P) and Peer to Merchant (P2M) transactions.
+However, customers do not have to pay the interchange fee for UPI payments made through PPIs for peer-to-peer (P2P) and peer-to-merchant (P2M) transactions.

 In UPI transactions, the interchange fees are transaction fees that the merchant must pay when a customer processes a transaction.
 For instance, when a customer makes a payment through UPI using a PhonePe QR code at a store, the merchant must pay the interchange fee to the payment service provider, i.e., PhonePe.
 The interchange fee is typically between 0.5% to 1.1%, depending on the service.
-For instance, an interchange fee of 0.5% is applicable on fuel payments, 0.7% for the post office, telecom, utilities, agriculture, and education, 0.9% for supermarket payments, and 1% for insurance, mutual fund, government, and railways.
+For instance, an interchange fee of 0.5% is applicable on fuel payments, 0.7% for the post office, telecom, utilities, agriculture, and education, 0.9% for supermarket payments, and 1% for insurance, mutual funds, government, and railways.

 NPCI’s New Interchange Fee for UPI Transactions